 - Any additional values required by the third party JWT library of your choice (e.g.

 env mapping can be sourced from forms submitted to your web application.
 This allows the embedded dashboard to be filtered based on UI elements native to your application, providing a familiar interface for users.
 It also allows UI elements different from what Chartio natively offers to be used.

 env values from a Django form object as well as adding an

 env value based on session data that is unmodifiable by the end user (

-Generate a JWT with the payload as the body using your organization secret gathered above and the HMAC256 signature mechanism.
+Generate a JWT with the payload as the body using your Embed Secret gathered above and the HMAC256 signature mechanism.

-If the dashboards aren’t loading as fast as you’d like, take a look at our documenation on optimizing embedding loading times.
+If the dashboards aren’t loading as fast as you’d like, take a look at our documentation on optimizing embedding loading times.